NWPU-903PR/m6Aexpress/README.md

 > import statsmodels.sandbox as sms
 >
 # Installation Instructions
-Firstly, we need to install exomePeak package to do the peak calling for m6A methylation site
+The version of current package was supported by R 3.5.3 not R 3.6 or R 4.0 Firstly, we need to install exomePeak package to do the peak calling for m6A methylation site
 > if (!requireNamespace("BiocManager", quietly = TRUE))
     install.packages("BiocManager")